 Your Liability Needs

 In addition to increasing the value of your property, a remodeling project can also introduce new liability concerns.
 Installing an outdoor kitchen, swimming pool, or other recreational feature can increase the likelihood of visitors harming themselves.
-Your San Diego home insurance company can update your plan after revising your risk profile.
+Your San Diego home insurance agency can update your plan after revising your risk profile.
 Once the added risks are known, it will be easier to identify any gaps in your policy that need to be addressed.

 Remodeling Projects Most Likely to Affect Coverage